expo/expo/docs/pages/versions/unversioned/sdk/in-app-purchases.md

 In order to use the In-App Purchases API on iOS, you’ll need to sign the [Paid Applications Agreement](https://help.apple.com/app-store-connect/#/devb6df5ee51) and set up your banking and tax information.
 You also need to enable the [In-App Purchases capability](https://help.apple.com/xcode/mac/current/#/dev88ff319e7) for your app in Xcode.

 Next, create an entry for your app in [App Store Connect](https://appstoreconnect.apple.com/) and configure your in-app purchases, including details (such as name, pricing, and description) that highlight the features and functionality of your in-app products.
 Make sure each product's status says `Ready to Submit`, otherwise it will not be queryable from within your app when you are testing.
 Be sure to add any necessary metadata to do so including uploading a screenshot (this can be anything when you're testing) and review notes.
-You do not need to actually submit your app or its products to test purchases in sandbox mode.
+Your app's status must also say `Ready to Submit` but you do not need to actually submit your app or its products for review to test purchases in sandbox mode.

 Now you can create a [sandbox account](https://help.apple.com/app-store-connect/#/dev8b997bee1) to test in-app purchases before you make your app available.